Why We Love Sugar, Fat and Salt!

 Fat has been completely demonised in the past few decades, and saturated fat in particular.
 But is it really as bad as we are lead to believe?
 We associate fat with cardiovascular disease, fatty liver disease, and high blood pressure because of fat building up in your arteries.
 However, research has shown that the real culprit in all these condition is actually sugar and NOT fat!
 The only really unhealthy dietary fat we can eat is hydrogenated, or trans fat.

 Fat Tastes So Good!

 It’s weird, but in fact we can’t actually taste fat.
 When fat is cooked, it releases chemicals into the air by the heat of cooking.
-That’s why you can taste sizzling bacon, even before you eat it – because some of the flavour molecules are already in your nose and mouth.
+That’s why you can “taste” sizzling bacon, even before you eat it – because some of the flavour molecules are already in your nose and mouth.
 But what about texture?
-Oh well of course, fatty foods have a special mouth feel, a special texture.
+Oh well, of course, fatty foods have a special texture and mouth feel.
 Chocolate, for example, melts at body temperature.
 When chocolate melts in your mouth, it creates a smooth, full, coating sensation that most people agree is pleasant.
-It was engineered to do that.
+It was specifically engineered to do that.

 Fats also help distribute salts and other seasonings throughout foods, so that they make more contact with your tongue, and give a deeper flavour.
 Bottom line: Fat concentrates smells and flavours in food.
 It gives foods a smooth creamy texture that most of us enjoy.
 Since fat gives us more energy than proteins or carbohydrates, it makes us feel full faster.
 This makes our brains release hormones that makes us feel content.
 Written by Daniela Breitman for earthsky.org.